What Ski Boot Size Do You Need?

 Different boot.

-Most people choose shoes by comfort.
+Most people choose normal shoes by comfort.

 They put the shoe on, wiggle their toes, walk around, and decide whether it feels nice.

-That works reasonably well for normal shoes.
+That works for trainers.

-It is a disaster for ski boots.
+It is dangerous with ski boots.

 A ski boot that feels “comfortable” immediately may simply be too big.